- Travel and Places»

 No hitching and unhitching with these babies, you just pull into your campsite, and either run your generator for power, or connect to the campsite power and there you are, with all of the conveniences of home.

-Class B Camper
+An outline of a typical Class B Camper

 Class B Motorhome

 The Class-B Motorhome was originally, and still is, basically, a Customized Van with certain camping appliances and sleeping facilities built in to the Van.

 Most have a raised roof to facilitate walking around, and AC/ventilation Systems.They are small and obviously easier and cheaper to drive than a big Class A.